mohamedsalama677/Basics-for-gen-AI/bonus_voice_rag/README.md

   and Section 2 exist and their `.env` files are populated.
 Missing pieces raise clear errors on startup, but the coupling is real by design.
-- **Citations are dropped from the spoken output.** They're logged to the console so a reviewer can verify grounding, but reading "`01_llms_and_transformers.md#chunk_3`" aloud would be jarring.
+- **Citations are dropped from the spoken output.** They're logged to the console so grounding can be verified, but reading "`01_llms_and_transformers.md#chunk_3`" aloud would be jarring.
 A production version would summarize sources ("*from our LLM docs*") instead.
-- **Reviewer must run `ingest.py` first.** The FAISS index isn't committed; it's built on-demand from `section_2_langchain_rag/docs/`.
+- **`ingest.py` must run first.** The FAISS index isn't committed; it's built on-demand from `section_2_langchain_rag/docs/`.
-- **Console mode only.** Same limitation as Section 1 — not tested against LiveKit Cloud in this submission.
+- **Console mode only.** Same limitation as Section 1 — not tested against LiveKit Cloud in this project.
 - **Two hosted APIs, one voice conversation.** Groq for the conversational LLM, Gemini for the grounded generator.
 If either is rate-limited, the session degrades.
 Option B (Section-4 local LLM) removes the second